Milestone-Proposal:Parametron, 1954

 The University of Tokyo (Takahashi Laboratory)

 PC-1/4 (1957): A preliminary experimental model of the PC-1, about the size of a notebook.
-It can calculate 4 binary digits with 9 bits.
+It can perform arithmetic on binary numbers each with 9 bits.
 The input device has only 7 toggle switches.
+PC-1 was going to use a binary number of 36-bit.
+This machine used 9-bit number, thus 1/4.

 Japan Telegraph and Telephone Corporation (Telecommunications Research Institute)